Singing lessons near me in Baltimore, MD

 Vocal Agility and Range Exploration

-Carrington taught 12 days ago
+Carrington taught about 2 months ago

 The session involved vocal coaching for a student preparing for graduation and summer musicals.
 The tutor worked with the student on vocal warm-ups, techniques, and song performance, focusing on "I Will Always Love You," "Shine Bright Like a Diamond," "Rewrite the Stars," "Never Enough," and "Girl on Fire."